-The Taoist Book of Days
+The Tao Time Book of Days

 Introduction

 A calendar is more than merely a device for the numbering of days.
-All calendars are directly bound to the ever-recurring cycles of nature, most commonly manifested in the rotation of the earth and its cosmic influences; their underlying purpose is to help humans adjust to these cycles and the forces thar permeate them by achieving an organic sense of time - a true sense of participation in the rhythmic flow of natural events.
+All calendars are directly bound to the ever-recurring cycles of nature, most commonly manifested in the rotation of the earth and its cosmic influences; their underlying purpose is to help humans adjust to these cycles and the forces that permeate them by achieving an organic sense of time - a true sense of participation in the rhythmic flow of natural events.
 Ultimately this brings a sense of harmony with the universe.

 Time, as conceived by humans, is only one of infinite manifestations of the Originating Principle of the Universe.
 This principle is known to the chinese as Yin and Yang.
 Time is the duration of experience upon consciousness.
 If we accept this as a definition of "time," then we are obligated to try to become aware of the nature of experience.